 When it comes to buying in bulk, there is only one rule: never buy something you’ve never tried before.
 No matter how delicious an item looks or how badly you want it, do not buy it in bulk for the first time.

 Nothing is worse than buying a new item in bulk, excitedly bringing it home and then hating it.
-Unlike clothes or shoes, food items are often difficult to return and as a result, bad decisions can add up.
-Next time you’re itching to try a new product, buy it in a normal sized container first.
+Unlike clothes or shoes, food items are often difficult to return, and as a result, bad decisions can add up.
+Next time you’re itching to try a new product, buy it in a regular-sized container first.
 Once you know you like it, feel free to buy in bulk to your heart’s content.

 Non-Perishables for the Win

 I’ll never forget the time I bought a jumbo-sized bag of kale from Costco.
-I was so excited to add it to my smoothies and toss it with my salads, but then weird something happened.
+I was so excited to add it to my smoothies and toss it with my salads, but something weird happened.
 I brought the bag home and promptly forgot about it.
-Weeks passed and I finally remembered it existed.
+Weeks passed, and I finally remembered it existed.
 After digging around in my fridge, I pulled it out.
-The once green and bouncy leaves were now wilted and brown.
+Both my aspirations and my kale had shaken off their mortal coils.
+It was very tragic.